gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 - The reports contains details of files that were successfully labeled.

 - The scanner will run one time and then stop the service, rather than run continuously.

+- The scanner will run discovery on all files.

 - The string "Reclassified by Azure Information Protection Scanner" is supplied and logged when the scanner applies a label that requires justification.